nyckosleducmanage/renew-cert/README.md

 expire in ≤ 59 days and ≥ 50 days;

-have not exceeded the 50‑certs/day safeguard.
+have not exceeded the 50‑certs/day safeguard Cloudflare.

-No manual action is needed—just ensure the GitHub secrets remain valid.
+No manual action is needed/just ensure the GitHub secrets remain valid.

 ### Testing tips